mcd500/teep-device/fake-tam/README.md

 ## Copying everything to the "Fake TAM" server

 Copy all the listed pieces to a `/var/www/node` directory on your server.

+## Edit app,js hostname

+Edit `/var/www/node/app,js` so the hostname matches the external IP of your server.

+## Open your server filewall for port 3000 if necessary

+Eg for Fedora, `firewall-cmd --add-port 3000/tcp`

 ## Running the fake TAM server